 The Dietitian Nutritionist Program offers opportunities for students to complete a 12-week rotation in a specialty area of nutrition.
 Specialty rotations are scheduled during the spring term of Year 3 in the program (Year 2 for DPD graduates).
 Students are guaranteed a Medical Nutrition Therapy (MNT) specialty rotation.
 Other available specialty rotations have a more limited student capacity.
 The availability of these specialty rotations will vary on an annual basis.
 Students must apply to be considered for a Limited Capacity Specialty Rotation.

 Upon advancement to Year 2 of the Dietitian Nutritionist Program or entry to Year 1 for DPD program graduates, students will receive a link to the online application.
-If a limited capacity specialty rotation is desirable to admitted students, please complete all requirements and an online application opening on a date TBD and closing on a date TBD.
+If a limited capacity specialty rotation is desirable to admitted students, please complete all requirements and an online application opening on September 1 and closing on September 30.
 Program faculty, as well as the specialty rotation preceptors, will review applications.
-Top applicants will undergo an interview and final decisions will be announced by a date TBD.
+Top applicants will undergo an interview and final decisions will be announced by October 15.
 This is a competitive application process.
+(The Sports Nutrition specialty rotation application opens on November 1 and closes on November 30.
+Access the application here.
+Interviews for the Sports Nutrition specialty rotation will occur in early December).

 If an applicant does not receive a specialty rotation of his or her choice due to the limited capacity, students are guaranteed a Medical Nutrition Therapy specialty rotation with a local hospital in the Pittsburgh area.
 Students are not permitted to locate experiential sites themselves.
 The Dietitian Nutritionist Program Director and Clinical Coordinator reserves the right to reassign a student to a different clinical facility and/or specialty rotation to best serve the learning environment for the student(s).